jonnytdavies/data-centric-milestone/README.md

 # Animal Farm - Code Institute Milestone Project 4
+A deployed version of this site can be found [here](https://pet-list-db.herokuapp.com/)

 ## Animal Farm - Domesticated Animals Database
 The inspiration for this project came from living on a farm.
 The overall concept of the website was to have a place where people can go to to see simple information about different animals, with a focus being animals that have been domesticated.